- In controlled airspace for separation, safety, noise abatement, operational advantage, confidence maneuver, or when a pilot requests.

 “Cleared direct HITME, cross HITME at or above one one thousand, then climb via the Boach Five departure."

-- Aircraft vectored off an RNAV route must be recleared to the next waypoint or as requested by the pilot.
+- Aircraft vectored off an route must be recleared to the next waypoint or as requested by the pilot.

 - When flight data processing is available, update the route of flight in the computer unless an operational advantage is gained and coordination is accomplished.

 - Inform the pilot when a vector will take the aircraft across a previously assigned nonradar route.

 EXPECT VECTOR ACROSS (NAVAID radial) (airway/route/course) FOR (purpose).